kosivantsov/omegat-plugin-mt-Yandex.Translate/README.md

 This is a deprecated but still working (as of November 2021) version of Yandex.Translate connector for OmegaT originally developed as a plugin by Ilia Vinogradov, and later included into OmegaT itself.
 Since Yandex Cloud connector was developed for OmegaT, Yandex.Translate connector was removed.
 This plugin restores that functionality.

 ## Building
 This plugin uses the same Gradle build system as OmegaT version 4.3.0 and later.

-## Dependency
 It is necessary to be connected to the internet to compile this project in order to get dependencies resolved.

 ## Installation